pmatulis/oasis/index.md

 As a student progresses, exercises evolve from basic to subtle.
 They deepen as a student's capacity to receive them deepens.
 However, everyone engages in the same essential practice.
-Long-term practitioners have reported indirect benefits such as calmness, mental acuity, and open-heartedness.
+Long-term practitioners have reported additional benefits such as improved sleep, mental acuity, and open-heartedness.

 To the untrained eye, the form executed on two feet manifests as classical tai chi.
 Indeed, the founding teacher (Mr. Moy) chose traditional Yang style as the